aurill/customer_churn_sprint/README.md

 We will discuss the machine-learning techniques and models that were used in the project below:

 - **Ridge Classifier with Grid Search**: Ridge classifiers are suitable for binary classification problems like churn prediction.
 They can handle features that may be correlated, which is common in customer data.
-By using Ridge Classifier, you account for potential correlations among customer attributes, helping to make accurate churn predictions.
+Ridge Classifier can account for potential correlations among customer attributes, helping to make accurate churn predictions.

 + **LightGBM Classifier with Bayesian Optimization**: LightGBM is a gradient-boosting framework that excels in speed and efficiency, making it an excellent choice for handling large datasets, such as those encountered in telecom customer churn prediction.
-It's capable of handling categorical features efficiently and can capture complex relationships between features, making it well-suited for identifying subtle churn patterns.
+It's capable of handling categorical features efficiently and it can capture complex relationships between features, making it well-suited for identifying subtle churn patterns.
 Its high accuracy and speed make LightGBM a valuable addition to the set of classifiers.

 ## **Defining a Churn Event**.